BouwenmetStaal/KarambaIDEA/README.md

 # KarambaIDEAtest
-Custom Grasshopper component that imports output from Karamba3D to IDEA Statica Connection
+KarambaIDEA is Grasshopper plug-in that imports output from Karamba3D to IDEA Statica Connection.
+The plug-in KarambaIDEA is developed as part of the research project SMARTconnection.
+More information about the research project can be found at: https://www.bouwenmetstaal.nl/themas/parametrisch-ontwerpen/smartconnection/

 -Install